ismaildaniyal/Information_Security/README.md

 Aircrack-ng suite
 A Wi-Fi adapter capable of monitor mode and packet injection.
 # Usage
-See the full report in order to conduct this attack.
+See the full report in order to conduct this attack.The script of python is saved as deauth.py format.
 # Disclaimer
 This project is for educational purposes only.
 Do not use it on networks or devices you do not own or have explicit permission to test.
 Unauthorized use of this script is illegal and unethical.